1952–53 Aston Villa F.C. season

-Aston Villa played the 1952–53 English football season in the Football League First Division, the top-tier of English football.
+The 1952–53 English football season was Aston Villa's 54th season in The Football League.
+Villa played in the First Division, the top-tier of English football Arsenal finally exceeded Villa's record of six top division titles with their seventh title in 1953.

 There were debut appearances for Peter McParland (293), Norman Lockhart (74) and Dennis Parsons (41).
 During his time with Aston Villa, McParland got influenced by Jimmy Hogan, McParland holds a unique place in English football history as the first player in the game to score in and win both English major domestic knockout Finals.

 Manager George Martin resigned over friction with the board.